I Am a Man (TV series): History

 I Am a Man aired its last episode on 19 December 2014.
 I Am a Man PD still discuss on extend this show to Season 2.

 It was reported that KBS2's new program, Brave Family will take over the broadcast slot of I Am a Man before the show begins its second season.

 Filming location

 I Am a Man's filming location is the KBS Annex Building located in Yeouido-dong, Seoul.
 The show is typically recorded on Sunday and aired on Friday.

 Pilot episode

 The pilot episode of I Am a Man premiered on 9 April 2014 on KBS2, followed by its 7 May 2014 release on KBS World to estimate the show's potential audience.
-The pilot episode featured Bae Suzy and Koh Yu-Jin as special guests.
+The pilot episode featured Bae Suzy, Yim Si-Wan and Koh Yu-Jin as special guests.

 The pilot episode was preceded by a teaser trailer which introduced the hosts and presented the scope of the show.

 The AGB Nielsen rating for the pilot episode was 4.1%.